RickyOlive/ToDoList/README.md

 # ToDoList
-Android To-Do List app that I completed using the Zybooks Textbook.
+Android To-Do List app that I completed using the zyBooks Textbook.